 Unlike other helicopter operators, we don’t just operate helicopters.
-We have an entire fleet of aircraft at your disposal.
-That means you can call us with your project and we can set up the entire operation.
-Equipment handling and storage in our hubs, fixed wing charter to a staging airport, then helicopter transport in and out of the field.
-No job too big or too small.
+We have an entire fleet of airplanes and infrastructure at your disposal.
+That means you can call us with your project and we can set up the entire operation, from equipment handling and storage in our hubs, fixed wing charter to a staging airport, then helicopter transport in to and out of the field.
+No job is too big or too small.

 Why choose Bering Air?
 We guarantee that you will have a great experience with us!
-Everyone on our team, from your first phone call with our agents, to the cargo handlers, pilots, mechanics, and top level management will be working to see that your job is handled in a safe, reliable and efficient manner.
+Everyone on our team, from your first phone call with our agents, to the cargo handlers, pilots, mechanics, and management will be working to see that your job is handled in a safe, reliable, and efficient manner.

 Remote Site Logistics

 - Field overnights